hm-lang/core/proposals/intro.md

 (i.e., which is the default constructor) should be defined for the lambda class.

 ```
+# TODO: lambda functions defined using `functionName(args...) := returnValueStatement`
+# if that is ok with syntax/grammar.
 WeirdAnimal := animal(
     Name: "Waberoo"
     speak(): null